Definition of Box Spread

 - Minimal profits earned

-- Huge amounts go in commissions
+- Huge amounts go into commissions

-- Buying options requires to maintain margin money
+- Buying options requires maintaining margin money

 Recommended Articles